retrosnob/retrosnob.github.io/pythonbook.md

 Single-letter names are generally not a good idea but sometimes they're ok.
 For instance:

-* i, j, k are often used as simple counter integers
+* i, j, k are often used as simple counter integers (integer means whole number)
 * x, y, z are often used for coordinates

 ## Data types